 Working at Wyre Wheels lifts Angela’s spirits

-It was Angela’s family that suggested she should do something to get her out of the house and raise her spirits; Angela had not left the house for a year!
-She was severely depressed, shied away from social situations and was unwilling to get involved in things.
+Angela was severely depressed, shied away from social situations and was unwilling to get involved in things.
+It was Angela’s family that suggested she should do something to get her out of the house and raise her spirits as she had not left the house for a year.

 Angela heard about Wyre Wheels two years ago while she was looking for a job.
 She spotted an opportunity to volunteer on the cycling project and decided to give it a try.
 At first she doubted she could do it, but with the support of the centre coordinator, she got through the DBS process and other paperwork.
 She realised early on that she really enjoyed the administrative tasks, and has undertaken this role from the start.

 Volunteering at Wyre Wheels has led to many opportunities for Angela.
-She has attended leadership, first aid and disability awareness training courses, which have boosted her self-confidence and career ambitions as she ‘would love to work with people with disabilities’.
-She has even had a couple of job interviews, she explained that "signing up to volunteer here was to get me out of the house and give me confidence."
+She has attended leadership, first aid and disability awareness training courses, which have boosted her self-confidence and career ambitions as she, "would love to work with people with disabilities".
+She has even had a couple of job interviews.

 Angela now helps out with the cycling activities at the new Wednesday outdoor sessions and feels that it would be great to get more people to come along.
-"I love being part and parcel of the joy and seeing happy people taking part in the cycling – everyone gets to know everybody, it’s like a social group.
+"I love being part of the joy and seeing happy people taking part in the cycling.
+Everyone gets to know everybody, it’s like a social group.
 Otherwise they sit at home alone."